prof-rossetti/intro-to-python/units/unit-0.md

-# Unit 0: Onboarding
+# Unit 0: Onboarding Guide

 ## Objectives

-Welcome to this Introductory Python course!
-In this unit, we'll prepare to start working with Python applications by installing a few required development tools.
+Hello and welcome!
+In this unit, we'll prepare to start developing Python applications by installing all the necessary development tools.

 ## Development Tools Overview

 Category | Recommended Tool | Purpose
 --- | --- | ---
 Text Editor | VS Code | For creating, reading, editing, and deleting files of Python code.
-Command-line Application | Mac Terminal or Windows Git Bash | For interfacing with the computer in programmatic ways (i.e. to install or execute software).
+Command-line | Mac Terminal or Windows Git Bash | For interfacing with the computer in programmatic ways (i.e. to install or execute software).
-Virtual Environment Management | Anaconda (`conda`) | For installing different versions of the Python programming language.
+Virtual Environment Manager | Anaconda (`conda`) | For installing different versions of the Python programming language.
 Programming Language | Python (`python`) | For executing files of code written in the Python programming language.
-Package Management | Pip (`pip`)| For installing third-party packages written in the Python programming language.
+Package Manager | Pip (`pip`)| For installing third-party packages written in the Python programming language.
-Version Control | Git (`git`) | For incrementally saving different versions of software files, and interfacing with GitHub, which is a place to share software files online.
+Version Control | Git (`git`) and GitHub Desktop | For incrementally saving different versions of software files, and interfacing with GitHub, which is a place to share software files online.
-Server Management | Heroku (`heroku`) | For provisioning and managing remote servers on which to run software.

-## Development Environment Setup
+## Development Tools Setup

 ### GitHub